dev-protocol/DIPs/DIPS/dip-66.md

 - **[STokensManager]**
   A new contract to manage minting and updating sTokens, the deployed address by the local variables of Lockup Contract have been retained.

+### Why not ERC-20?

+Dev Protocol staking rewards change the rate of return at unpredictable timings as third parties increase or decrease staking.
+To implement that property, Dev Protocol handles a cumulative sum of the reward unit prices that continue to be increased and a snapshot of that cumulative sum at the time for each staking.
+The staking rewards are unique, and fungible tokens are inconvenient to retain that unique data.
+This is similar to why Uniswap v3's liquidity tokens are now NFTs instead of ERC-20.

 ### Proposed Code

 #### STokensManager